rahulrai-in/thecloudblog/tcb/content/post/Building IoT Solutions with Microsoft Orleans and Microsoft Azure - Part 2/index.md

 In about thirty minutes timeframe, we will build a sample that accepts input from your device (a thing connected to internet), aggregates data captured from all devices (including yours) and reports aggregated data to a client system.
 To make this sample appeal to visual senses, we’ll record color reported by each device, aggregate the data and periodically keep changing the theme of [this site](http://msorleans.cloudapp.net/).

-{{% notice text="September 20, 2016: The demo site has been taken down.
-Please deploy the code on your own cloud service instance." %}}{{% /notice %}}
+> September 20, 2016: The demo site has been taken down.
+Please deploy the code on your own cloud service instance.

 ## Playground